informalsystems/hermes/.changelog/unreleased/breaking-changes/ibc-telemetry/2479-refactored-metric-names.md

   * `total_messages_submitted`: Now count only submitted messages

 - Changed telemetry `enabled` to `false` in the vanilla config.toml, to match the default value for this parameter.
+- Changed `misbehaviour` to `false` in the vanilla config.toml, to match the default value for this parameter.

   ([#2479](https://github.com/informalsystems/ibc-rs/issues/2479))